forumone/wp-cfm/readme.txt

 == Description ==

 WP-CFM lets you copy database configuration to / from the filesystem.
 Easily deploy configuration changes without needing to copy the entire database.
 WP-CFM is similar to Drupal's Features module.
-It does the dirty work of deploying configuration changes so you don't have to.

 = How will WP-CFM benefit me? =